 Working on a farm with hay fever isn’t fun, so I originally left to train as a geologist.
 However, my father was severely head-injured in a farming accident, so after university I returned to the farm for a few years while my siblings were still at school.

 At that time we were calving approximately 425 cows each year.
 Having a cattle herd of that size to test different grazing strategies, calving schedules, and management techniques (and see the consequences of my decisions in real time) was a really unique experience.

-Under my management we shifted the calving season to early June, started experimenting with winter grazing, eliminated the feedlot, switched to grazing yearlings, began the transition to certified organic production, started developing a direct-marketing program for our various farm products, and began experimenting with grass finishing.
+Under my management we shifted the calving season to early June, started experimenting with winter grazing, eliminated the feedlot, switched to grazing yearlings, started developing a direct-marketing program for our various farm products, and began experimenting with grass finishing.

 (Disclosure: I get commissions for purchases made using Amazon links in my post.)

 I briefly had my own cattle herd after I left the family farm and have done some consulting for other cattle farms.
-However, it was this unique period of time managing my parent’s cattle ranch that ignited my passion for teaching pasture-focused cattle farming strategies, which led me to write my book, Grass Fed Cattle: how to produce and market natural beef#CommissionsEarned, and create this website.
+However, it was this unique period of time managing my parent’s cattle ranch that ignited my passion for teaching pasture-focused cattle farming strategies and led me to write my book Grass Fed Cattle: how to produce and market natural beef#CommissionsEarned and create this website.

 If there's anything you would like to learn more about that you don't already see covered on the site, please get in touch.
 Your comments, suggestions and questions are the key ingredients that keep driving this site forward.
-And when you read something you like, please share it with your family, friends, and neighbors to help me continue to grow my audience.
+And please share my articles with your family, friends, and neighbors to help me continue to grow my audience.

 The best way is to get notified about new articles on my site is to subscribe to my Cattle Farming Updates by email - I promise no spam and you can unsubscribe at any time.